mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 category: Mastering SwiftUI views
 ---

 Today we are going to build a form styled layout with SwiftUI.
-I want to show you a real-life example of the settings screen built with SwiftUI's new Form component.
+I want to show you a real-life example of the settings screen built with SwiftUI's new form view.

 I work on a sleep tracking app, which needs settings screen.
 Settings screen should contain multiple toggles for enabling and disabling some features, buttons for in-app purchases, and a picker for tuning sleep tracking sensitivity level.